hebra/achromajs/README.md

 * **Chrome Extension Gallery**: the AchromaJS Chrome extension is not working on the Google Web Store Chrome Extensions Gallery due to restrictions hard-coded into Chrome preventing scripting of these websites
 * **Safari** does not support SVG-based filters yet, therefore only a subset of filters (blur, invert, contrast) will work
 * **Firefox (extension and library)** does not yet fully support `backdrop-filter` therefore the background image on a `body` remains unchanged.
-There is however developer support for backdrop which can be enabled via 2 `about:config` settings (but might stll not work on some systems):
+There is however developer support for backdrop which can be enabled via 2 `about:config` settings:
   - Enter `about:config` in the address line to open the Firefox configuration internals
   - search for `gfx.webrender.all` set to `true`
   - search for `layout.css.backdrop-filter.enabled` set to `true`